 Take the classic Indigenous peoples' "three sisters" planting combination as an example: Plant corn with pole beans, and add squash to the mix.
 The beans attract beneficial insects that prey on corn pests, such as leaf beetles, fall armyworms, and leafhoppers.
 In return, the bean vines are supported as they climb up the corn stalks.
 The squash benefits from the nitrogen fixed in the soil by the bean plant, while the large leaves of the squash block sunlight from nourishing weeds near the corn stalk.
 All plants win.

 As many gardeners learn, beans are a recommended companion for several different vegetables and other plants.
 That's because beans and other legumes boost nitrogen levels in the soil and provide nutrients to surrounding plants.
 In return, certain plants benefit from the growth of beans.

 - Catnip: This plant helps to repel flea beetles, a common pest found on many vegetable crops, including beans.

-- Corn: Bush beans tolerate the light shade that is cast by corn.
-Since the roots of the bean plants occupy a different level in the soil than the roots of the corn, the two plants don't compete for water and nutrients.
-And for pole beans, the corn stalks can serve as the "poles" to secure the beans upright.
+- Corn: Bush beans can tolerate the light shade that is cast by corn plants.
+And because the roots of the bean plants occupy a different level in the soil than the roots of the corn, the two plants do not compete for water and nutrients.
+Furthermore, for pole beans, the corn stalks can serve as the "poles" to allow the beans to grow upright.
 This saves space in the garden, leaving room for the gardener to add additional plants.

-- Summer savory, nasturtium and rosemary: Summer savory repels bean beetles and improves the flavor and overall growth of bean plants.
-Plant it near the base of the plant but not so close that it is shaded by it.
-Nasturtium and rosemary both deter bean beetles.
+- Nasturtium, summer savory, and rosemary: Nasturtium and rosemary both deter bean beetle pests.
+In addition, summer savory repels bean beetles and improves the flavor and overall growth of bean plants.
+Grow it near the base of the plant, but not so close that the bean plant shades it.

 - Brussels sprouts